Checkpoint Docs

 Standard MCP: Agent → Tool Request → MCP Server → Response

-MCP-I: Agent → Tool Request → MCP Server (verify proof → execute) → Response
+KYA-OS: Agent → Tool Request → MCP Server (parse proof → verify via Checkpoint → execute) → Response

-MCP-I runs inside your MCP server — it is not a separate service or proxy.
-Proof verification happens in-process within the same runtime, adding no network latency and no extra infrastructure.
-Agents never see your keys or PII — the MCP-I layer handles cryptographic verification transparently at the protocol level, outside the agent's context window.
+KYA-OS runs inside your MCP server — it is not a separate proxy you deploy.
+The middleware parses the proof envelope in-process and forwards it to Checkpoint's POST /api/v1/bouncer/proofs API, which performs the cryptographic verification.
+Agents never see your keys or PII — the proof envelope is handled transparently at the protocol level, outside the agent's context window.

 What Changes